in-balamurugan/GS-10k/README.md

 ## Improvements
 1) Training specifically on Domains
-2) Adding ability to read and search or answer tables
+2) Adding ability to read and search or answer tables and images in addition to text